Short-Term Load Forecasting Using AMI Data: Results and Discussion

-We use \textsc{fmf} to perform \textsc{stlf} at household level, i.e. we forecast individual entries of the test matrix $B$.
-We report and compare different forecasting error measures from the literature.

-Figure \ref{actual_vs_pred_load_comparison_all_aus} shows the boxplots comparison of actual hourly load with the hourly load forecasted using \textsc{arima}, \textsc{rf}, \textsc{lstm}, and \textsc{fmf}.
-We can observe that the load predicted using \textsc{fmf} is more close to the original load as compared to other methods.
+In this section, we use \textsc{fmf} to perform \textsc{stlf} at household level, i.e. we forecast individual entries of the test matrix $B$.
+Figure~\ref{actual_vs_pred_load_comparison_all_aus} shows the boxplots of actual hourly loads (all $m_2\times n$ values in $B$) and the hourly loads forecasted using \textsc{arima}, \textsc{rf}, \textsc{lstm}, and \textsc{fmf}.
+Note that the loads predicted using \textsc{fmf} is closer to the actual loads than all other methods in all datasets.

-Table \ref{result_table_row_wise} shows the comparison of different methods with \textsc{fmf} in terms of average error over all households and hours.
-Note that the actual load values in all datasets are very close to $0$ (see Table \ref{tbl:Dataset}), since they represent individual households' loads for a short duration (an hour).
-Even a slight prediction error results in a higher percentage error.
+Table~\ref{result_table_row_wise} shows the comparison of different methods for hourly load prediction with \textsc{fmf} in terms of average error over all households and hours.
+In this experimental setting, we forecast the hourly load for the next $6$ months.
+Note that the actual load values in all datasets are very close to $0$ (see Table~\ref{tbl:Dataset}), since they represent individual household loads for a short duration (an hour).
+Thus, a slight prediction error results in a higher percentage error.
 This is demonstrated by higher \textsc{mape} ($>30\%$) for all methods.
-However, \textsc{rmse}, \textsc{nrmse}, and \textsc{mae} values in Table \ref{result_table_row_wise} are small.
-This shows that the predicted loads are close to actual loads.
+However, \textsc{rmse}, \textsc{nrmse}, and \textsc{mae} values in Table~\ref{result_table_row_wise} are small, indicating that the predicted loads are close to actual loads (which is also evident from Figure~\ref{actual_vs_pred_load_comparison_all_aus}).

+\begin{remark} Note that we are forecasting hourly load for the next six months.
+This is still called short term load forecasting as the hourly load is being forecasted.
+In the case of medium term load forecasting, the ``total load" for a few months is forecasted rather than the hourly load. \end{remark}